Snoop Dog Shoots Trump Clown Character In New ‘Lavender’ Remix Video

 — FACT (@FACTmag) March 13, 2017

-As for the Trump clown in the Snoop Dogg video, he comes complete with orange fake tan, creepy and unnaturally blonde hair and a pair of white gloves (presumably so you know he’s a clown).
+As for the Trump clown in the Snoop Dogg video, he comes complete with orange fake tan, creepy and unnaturally blonde hair, and a pair of white gloves (presumably so you know he’s a clown).
 Oh, and he’s wearing a business suit with an extra-long red tie.

 According to Snoop, who spoke out in a Billboard interview, there’s a lot of metaphor going on in his new video.
 For example, he believes that Trump is involved in “clown stuff.”